 Session affinity options

 Session affinity controls the distribution of new connections from clients to the load balancer's backend VMs.
-Session affinity is specified for the entire regional external backend service, not on a per backend instance group basis.
+Session affinity is specified for the entire regional external backend service, not on a per backend basis.

 - None (